ray306/Expy/docs/tip.md

 All the numbers should given based on second.

 ##### About "shared.start_tp"
-Normally, the commands with the parameter "out_time" will keep running for the duration of "out_time".
+Normally, the method (e.g. `show` and `waitForResponse`) with the parameter "out_time" will keep running for the duration of "out_time".
 Thus the onset of "out_time" is the onset of those commands.
-But we sometimes want the "out_time" to refer to longer time -- the onset need to be flexible.
+But we sometimes want the "out_time" to refer to longer time -- the onset should be refered to another timepoint.
 In that case, you should setted the "shared.start_tp = time.time()" before those commands, the "out_time" would mean the duration between "shared.start_tp = time.time()" and those commands.

+##### The default value of timing onset
+If not assigned, the default value of timing onset, which means the value of "shared.start_tp", will be the ending time of last `win.flip()`.

 ### Object position
 ---